ajmarks/ha_components/info.md

 #### Breaking Changes

 {% if version_installed.split('.') | map('int') < '0.4.0'.split('.') | map('int') %}
-- Laundry support changes will cause entity names to be different, you will need to fix in HA
+- Laundry support changes will cause entity names to be different, you will need to fix in HA (uninstall, reboot, delete leftover entitites, install, reboot)
 {% endif %}

 #### Changes